 Do I need a visa to travel to India?

 Yes.
-Citizens of U.S., Canada and most Europeans countries require a Visa to travel to India.
+Citizens of the U.S., Canada and most Europeans countries require a Visa to travel to India.
 You can obtain a visa through Consulate General of India.
-The web address for New York Consulate is: https://www.indiacgny.org/pages.php?id=36.
-Please, note that we strongly recomend using a private visa expediting service like TraVisa (www.travisa.com) to obtain your visa as the process through the Indian consulate is convoluted, long and often unreliable.
+The web address for New York Consulate is https://www.indiacgny.org/pages.php?id=36.
+Please, note that we strongly recommend using a private visa expediting service like TraVisa (www.travisa.com) to obtain your visa as the process through the Indian consulate is convoluted, long and often unreliable.
 Please, do not make your travel arrangements until you have your Visa.

 If the Visa application asks why you are going to India or you have a Visa interview, indicate travel and tourism as your reason for requesting a Visa.
 Do not indicate you are going for training, schooling, or education as that will engage you in the incorrect Visa process.
 The same goes when clearing customs in India; indicate travel and tourism as your reason for visiting India.
 Use the following if asked for contact information for the Visa: